Skip to Content

 1. Brand

-• Logo — upload your brand mark.
+• Logo image — upload your brand mark.
 The Editor lets you set logo width separately for mobile and desktop.
 Default is 120 px / 180 px; if your logo is wide, keep it small on mobile.

-4. Buttons — radius (0, 4, 8, 12, 999 px), border (0–2 px), letter spacing (0–0.16 em).
+4. Buttons — a single Button shape picker with Use preset default, Sharp corners (0), Rounded (8 px), and Pill options (default Use preset default).
 Each preset ships with a designed button shape; override only if you have a strong opinion.

 Step 4 — Set up your home page